microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-tokenlifetimepolicies.md

 ## Request body

-In the request body, supply an `@odata.id` property to the [tokenLifetimePolicy](../resources/tokenlifetimepolicy.md) object that should be applied.
+In the request body, supply the identifier of the [tokenLifetimePolicy](../resources/tokenlifetimepolicy.md) object (using an `@odata.id` property) that should be assigned to the application or service principal.

 ## Response